GI_Forum 2017 - geospatial@online

 Programme 2017 (pdf)

-This year’s best student paper presented at the conference was awarded to Anna Butzhammer from iSpace, Salzburg with the title “Modelling intermodal accessibility considering quality aspects of transport - a GIS-based approach for the State of Salzburg”.
+This year’s Best Student Paper Award presented at the conference was awarded to Anna Butzhammer from iSpace, Salzburg with the title “Modelling intermodal accessibility considering quality aspects of transport - a GIS-based approach for the State of Salzburg”.
 Martin Wenk, Micha Heiser, Christian Scheidl, Sven Fuchs and Thomas Thaler from the University of Natural Resources and Life Sciences, Vienna received the best poster award.
 The UNIGIS International Association Master's Thesis Award was presented to Irene Fellner from Vienna University of Economics and Business for her thesis “Automatic generation of landmark-based indoor routing instructions” and to Nate Novak from Orca Maritime, Inc. for his thesis “Predictive Habitat Distribution Modeling of Sperm Whale (Physeter macrocephalus) within the Central Gulf of Alaska utilizing Passive Acoustic Monitoring”.
 Both presented their work at the conference.
 Mario Dolancic was awarded AGEO's first prize for his contribution entitled " Extracting lane-level road geometries from Floating Car Data".
 This year's ESRI grants went to Ciro Figueiredo and Guillaume Rohat.

 GI_Forum publishes high quality original research across the transdisciplinary field of Geographic Information Science (GIScience).
 The journal provides a platform for dialogue among GI-Scientists and educators, technologists and critical thinkers in an ongoing effort to advance the field and ultimately contribute to the creation of an informed GISociety.
 Submissions concentrate on innovation in education, science, methodology and technologies in the spatial domain and their role towards a more just, ethical and sustainable science and society.
 GI_Forum implements the policy of open access publication after a double-blind peer review process through a highly international team of seasoned scientists for quality assurance.
 Special emphasis is put on actively supporting young scientists through formative reviews of their submissions.
 Only English language contributions are published.